Mariners’ Jean Segura, Hisashi Iwakuma could be back in Seattle by end of week if all goes well in Tacoma starting Monday

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

-If he can make it back then the Mariners’ could be back to having 80 percent of their planned starting rotation available as Felix Hernandez will start on Friday for the first time since going on the DL on April 26, also with right shoulder inflammation.
+If Iwakuma can make it back by Saturday then the Mariners’ could be back to having 80 percent of their planned starting rotation available as Felix Hernandez will start on Friday for the first time since going on the DL on April 26, also with right shoulder inflammation.

 Segura has been on the DL since June 2 with a high ankle sprain but is scheduled to be the designated hitter Monday night for the Rainiers.